GBert/openwrt-misc/mcp2515-banged/README.md

 # Bit Banged MCP2515 driver

 this code is an example how you should **not** write Linux kernel modules.
-The CAN interface device driver is tightly interlocked with GPIO bibanging code.
+The CAN interface device driver is tightly interlocked with GPIO SPI bibanging code.
 The interclock avoids rescheduling and speed up the whole driver.

 ## TODO